How Much Do Tree Services Cost?

 Smaller trees are usually cheaper to prune because the job poses less risk to the contractor.
 Expect to pay toward the upper end of the scale if your tree is infected, infested or in a hard-to-reach location.

-Meanwhile, expect to pay around $40 (CAD 50) per shrub for pruning in a garden containing around 25 shrubs.
+Meanwhile, HomeGuide says you can expect to pay around $65 to $150 (CAD 87 to CAD 200) for shrub pruning services.
 Again, your contractor may charge more for large or inaccessible plants.
 Pruning infected or infested shrubs is often more expensive because it's riskier than working with healthy plants.

-According to Lawn Starter, you should expect to pay around $475 (CAD 600) to trim a tree, with a typical price range between $315 and $700 (CAD 400 and CAD 885).
+According to HomeGuide, you should expect to pay around $200 to $1,800 (CAD 267 to CAD 2,400) to trim a tree, or around $50 to $125 (CAD 67 to CAD 167) per hour.
 The overall cost depends on the tree's height, diameter and health.
 Trimming a large, infected or infested tree usually comes toward the top of the typical price range.

 How much it costs to top a tree depends mainly on its height because taller trees are more dangerous to trim.
 The average tree service costs to top a tree by height are: